kurotu/VRCQuestTools/README.md

 Copy BlendShape (Shape key) weights from a Skinned Mesh Renderer to another Skinned Mesh Renderer.
 You will often use when PC version and Quest version use different models and need to have same BlendShape weights.

+### Tools/Metallic Smoothness Map

+Generate *Metallic Smoothness Map* from a metallic map and/or a smoothness/roughness map.
+You can use generated textures in *VRChat/Mobile/Standard Lite* shader.

 ### Auto Remove Vertex Colors